TorranceYang/ComicToVisualNovel/README.md

 ```

 Simply put, it's a slightly more interactive slideshow of images.
 For images that are larger than the game window, the code will add a panning effect to the images.

-## Why Do This??

-This was an attempt to show how the comic book medium interacts with the visual novel medium for the class _Graphic Asia_.
-If a significant more amount of time is placed into the development of this, you could hypothetically extract the text from each panel, and have it overlayed upon the comic as you read and interact with the material.
-You could detect the positive/negative sentiment of the text you extract, and change the color of the background which could add more mood to the scene, and much more.
-The possibilities are limitless